gvicentin/slacks/README.md

 # of duration.
 slacks set --status "My status" --emoji ":bomb:" --duration 5

+# Use the --dnd flag to pause notifications while the status
+# is active.
+slacks set --status "My focused status" --dnd

 # Use --help command to see all the available options
 slacks set --help
 ```